aghrbn/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+* First, the image is converted grayscale since Canny edge detector works on grayscale
+* Gaussian blur filter is then applied to smooth the image and reduce noise
+* Canny edge detection is applied to the blured image to detect edges in the image
+* A region of interest is created in the image to contain the lanes of interest only
+* The Hough transform is applied to the region of interest to detect lanes

+An example of the processed image with the pipeline is shown below:

+[image2]: ./test_images_output/solidWhiteCurve.jpg "Processed Image"

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...